L4in/ptII/org/hlacerti/test/auto/BillardHit/README.txt

-Just run billard-hit.xml with Ptolemy.
+Just run BillardHit.xml with Ptolemy.
 It will open the demo's models and run them.

 This demo show 2 models each simulating a ball, that will bounce against the wall and against the other ball.